AyaMallah/SEI-Project-4/README.md

 ## Challenges
 Implementing reusable components and variables throughout the project.

-Changing the models on the back-end and then using commands ‘python manage.py makemigrations’ and ‘python manage.py migrate’.
+Changing the models on the back-end and then using commands `python manage.py makemigrations` and `python manage.py migrate`.
 It was causing errors.
 The only way to sort it was to dump data and reseed it again.

 ## Bugs